 An explanation for the low association with OFI could be the fact that these interventions require specialized expertise and resources (34–40) and may be associated with a higher risk of complications or errors if not performed in a timely or appropriate manner and may only be performed by highly trained specialists.
 It is worth noting that certain procedures did not show a significant association with OFI.
 Additional investigation may be required to assess the connection between these procedures and OFI.

 Higher ISS is associated with an increased risk of OFIs, as indicated by the higher mean and median ISS among patients with OFIs compared to those without.
-However, the logistic regression analysis revealed that each one-unit increase in ISS was associated with a 6% decrease in the odds of having OFI.
-This unexpected result may be due to the greater caution exercised by healthcare providers in managing trauma care for patients with more severe injuries.
+However, the logistic regression analysis revealed that each one-unit increase in ISS was associated with a 7% increase in the odds of having OFI.

-Patients who survive beyond 30 days after trauma had a lower risk of OFI compared to those who die within 30 days, indicating that OFI contributes to the overall mortality rate in trauma patients.
+Patients who survive beyond 30 days after trauma had a higher risk of OFI compared to those who die within 30 days, indicating that OFI contributes to the overall mortality rate in trauma patients.
 One possible explanation for this association is that patients who die within 30 days after trauma may have received inadequate or delayed care.

-Overall, the results indicate that patients who receive immediate trauma interventions have a lower likelihood of experiencing OFI.
+Overall, the results indicate that patients who undergo emergency procedures after trauma have a higher likelihood of experiencing OFI.

 References